Hypnotherapy Singapore

 Specifically, hypnosis is characterised by a state of mind where one is highly relaxed, yet intensely focused.
 In this state, the mind is receptive and open to suggestions from others.
 The hypnotic state in itself is not therapeutic.
 Indeed one can think of instances where hypnosis is used by performers for entertainment purposes.

-Hypnotherapy, on the other hand, is a type of therapy employed by trained and certified mental health professionals that uses hypnosis to help an individual tap into their subconscious mind.
+Hypnotherapy, on the other hand, is a type of therapy employed by trained and certified mental health Therapists that uses hypnosis to help an individual tap into their subconscious mind.
 The therapeutic approach allows us to access our core beliefs, thoughts, and emotions which may be embedded deep in the subconscious mind.
 In doing so, hypnotherapy aims to modify unhelpful, or even, self-destructive behavioural patterns and alleviate symptoms of mental health issues (APA).

 What Is Hypnotherapy Used For? / What Can Hypnotherapy Help With?